cs394-s23/SlimPossible/README.md

 Copy the provided configuration data.
 5. **Use Firebase configuration data in your project:** <br>
 Replace placeholder values in your project's JavaScript file (web), google-services.json (Android), or GoogleService-Info.plist (iOS) with the copied configuration data.
+6. **Transfering Data** <br>
+If you plan to use completely new data or data from a different project, you can use the Firebase console to import and export data and you can ignore the following instructions.
+However, if you would like some test data to start, some examplar meals are stored as json files in the folder 'AlamData' for you to import into your database to help you get started.

 Firebase Cloud Firestore is now set up for your project.
 Refer to the official Firebase documentation for more details.
+Please remember to remove any default firebase files you need to replace in this repository before ensuring the app works.

 <br>